 Bayesian modeling, as supported by our open source Python library PyMC3, allows you to solve problems that can hardly be solved any other way.

-The tool and metholodgy are highly versatile and is being used successfully by various companies.
-For example, SpaceX used PyMC3 to optimize its supply chains (as explained in this blog post).
-But it's also being used to find planets outside of our solar-system, detect earthquakes, predict elections or estimate the spread of COVID-19 on rt.live.
+The tool and methodology are highly versatile and is being used successfully by various companies.
+But PyMC3 is being used to find planets outside of our solar-system, detect earthquakes, predict elections or estimate the spread of COVID-19 on rt.live.
 The PyMC3 journal article is the most cited paper on PeerJ where it was published.